LG Chem share price falls nearly 2% after deadly gas leak in India

 The company added it was investigating the cause of the accident.

-Shares in LG Chem, South Korea’s leading petrochemical maker by capacity, ended down 1.94 % in a flat broader market.
+Shares in LG Chem, South Korea's leading petrochemical maker by capacity, ended down 1.94 % in a flat broader market .KS11.

-The company supplies electric vehicle batteries for General Motors and Volkswagen and others.
-Its domestic peer Lotte Chemical ended flat.
+The company supplies electric vehicle batteries for General Motors (GM.N) and Volkswagen and others.
+Its domestic peer Lotte Chemical (011170.KS) ended flat.

 Analysts say the incident should not have a major impact on LG Chem’s bottom line, as it did not affect major operations, but they were wary of any potential fallout.